-I’ve been writing stories for as long as I remember, although it was only during the Covid-19 pandemic that I started to seriously edit and send out my work to different markets.
+I’ve been writing stories for as long as I remember, although it was only from 2020 onwards (during the Covid-19 pandemic) that I started to seriously edit and send out my work to different markets.

-Most of them fall under the genre of “speculative” fiction- fantasy, sci-fi, magic realism, and a dash of magic- featuring sad and angry girls, against an unjust world, navigating questions of identity, self-hood, and agency.
+Most of them fall under the genre of “speculative” fiction—fantasy, sci-fi, magic realism, and a dash of myth—featuring sad and angry girls, against an unjust world, navigating questions of identity, self-hood, and agency.

 A young “unlucky” rabbit makes a bargain to bring her beloved master back to life.
 A story of bravery, adventure, and unlikely magic.